 Shares of electric truck maker Nikola Corp.
 (NASDAQ: NKLA) finished the day down nearly 20%, following the resignation of founder and Executive Chairman Trevor Milton on Monday.
-His resignation stems from concerns over a short seller report questioning the validity of the company’s battery and hydrogen fuel cell claims.
+His departure stems from concerns over a short seller report questioning the validity of the company’s battery and hydrogen fuel cell claims.

-In recent days, the Phoenix-based company has been embroiled in a very public battle with Hindenburg Research and its report, which alleges an “intricate fraud” by Milton and calls into question the claimed functionality of Nikola’s trucks.
+In recent days, the Phoenix-based company has been embroiled in a very public battle with Hindenburg Research over its report, which alleges an “intricate fraud” by Milton and calls into question the claimed functionality of Nikola’s trucks.

 After debuting at $37.55 per share on June 4, shares quickly gapped up to more than $90.
 However, short sellers establishing positions and concerns over the dilutive registration of new shares from original investors hitting the market led to a sell-off.